 How to Do the Cable Shrug

-Standing in front of a cable machine, grab the rope attachment with both hands with feet shoulder-width apart.
-Keep your shoulders down and chest up and hold with arms extended.
+Stand in front of a cable machine and grab the rope attachment with both hands and feet shoulder-width apart.
+Keep your shoulders down, chest up, and hold the rope with arms extended.
 Without using your arms, exhale and bring your shoulders towards your ears and then pull back slightly.
 Pause and slowly return to the starting position.

-The dumbbell shrug allows for unilateral trap training and helps to strengthen imbalances between sides if they exist.
-It’s more difficult to go heavy with this shrug variation (because dumbbells only go so high).
-Still, you can use methods to increase tension like increasing reps, performing drop sets, lifting with tempo, and adding pauses.
-Plus, unlike the trap bar or barbell, you can use multiple grips to work the traps and improve grip strength from different angles.
+The dumbbell shrug allows for unilateral trap training and helps to iron out potential imbalances.
+While it is more difficult to load up serious weight with the dumbbell shrug, you can use methods to increase tension such as performing drop sets, lifting with tempo, or adding pauses.
+Plus, unlike the trap bar or barbell, dumbbells are particularly effective at improving grip strength.

 - The ability to train your traps unilaterally to help strengthen imbalances.